 Dungeon Born is one of the best books I have read in a while.
 This book is written in a light and funny way.
 For me it was new and fresh, it was the first Dungeon Core type books I read.

-Why is The Divine Dungeon recommended?
+Why is The Divine Dungeon included?

 Dungeon Born is strictly a mix of the LitRPG, Dungeon Core, and the Wuxia/cultivation genres.
 It's not a game or a virtual world, and the main character is a dungeon.
 A dungeon that wants to consume people.
 If your more curious about Dungeon Core and Cultivation stories than pure LitRPGs then Dungeon Born is a good choice.